Intersection theory on non-archimedean analytic spaces

 The following generalized result from \cite[Proposition~4.12]{ducros2009les} is crucial for extending a local result on irreducible closed subsets to be global.

-\begin{lemma} Let $X$ be a $K$-analytic space.
-Let $P$ be a property on irreducible components satisfying the following properties: \begin{itemize} \item there is a $G$-covering $X=\bigcup\limits_{i\in I}V_i$ by affinoid domain, the property $P$ is well-defined (this means that we can determine if $P$ is satisfied or not) on each irreducible component of $V_i$ (or simply say that $P$ is well-defined on $V_i$); \item if $P$ is well-defined on an irreducible component $Z$ of an affinoid domain $V$, then $P$ is well-defined on each irreducible component of $W$ for any affinoid domain $W\subset V$.
-Moreover, in this case, for any irreducible component $T$ of $W\cap Z$, we have $T$ satisfies $P$ $\Longleftrightarrow$ $Z$ satisfies $P$. \end{itemize} Then there exist Zariski-closed subsets $X^+_P, X_P^-$ of $X$ which are characterized by the following properties: for any affinoid domain $V$ on which $P$ is well-defined, we have
+\begin{lemma} Let $P$ be a property of irreducible components of affinoid domains of $X$ satisfying the following properties: \begin{enumerate} \item[(a)] there is a $G$-covering $X=\bigcup\limits_{i\in I}V_i$ by affinoid domains, the property $P$ is well-defined on each irreducible component of $V_i$ (or simply say that $P$ is well-defined on $V_i$); \item[(b)] if $P$ is well-defined on an irreducible component $Z$ of an affinoid domain $V$, then $P$ is well-defined on each irreducible component of $W$ for any affinoid domain $W\subset V$.
+Moreover, in this case, for any irreducible component $T$ of $W\cap Z$, we have $T$ satisfies $P$ if and only if $Z$ satisfies $P$. \end{enumerate} Then there exist Zariski-closed subsets $X^+_P, X_P^-$ of $X$ which are characterized by the following properties: for any affinoid domain $V$ on which $P$ is well-defined, we have

 Notice that $X=X_P^+\cup X_P^-$. \end{lemma} \begin{proof} For any affinoid domain $V$ on which $P$ is well-defined, set